Hiking with your dog on the Alpe-Adria-Trail

 So, five important reasons not to be bothered by the current discussions and media shivering stories when hiking with a dog!
 Prepare yourself and your four-legged friend carefully for the journey and entrust yourself to our team in the Trail Info and Booking Center.
 Then you (and your dog) will have the journey of a lifetime ahead of you!
 Tara is already looking forward to the Alpe-Adria-Trail!

-The geographer is one of the founders and managing directors of Trail Angels, who are responsible for the online platform Bookyourtrail.com.
+The graduate geographer is one of the founders and managing directors of Trail Angels, which is responsible for the web platform Bookyourtrail.com.
 As a trekking & outdoor freak, he is one of the fathers of the Alpe-Adria Trail and has been exploring the Nepalese Himalayas for more than 25 years.

 Get in touch